cli-ish/non-alphanumeric-webshell/README.md

 ```

 To be still able to deploy a working shell there are a few things we need to do.
-At first there are already non-alphanumeric sherlls out in the wild but the ones i have seen had one thing in common they needed Quotation marks to create a string once to craft letters out of it.
+At first there are already non-alphanumeric shells out in the wild but the ones i have seen had one thing in common they needed Quotation marks to create a string once to craft letters out of it.

 So I thought to myself, that it would be a quite cool idea to develope a shell which could avoid that and still work the same way.
 Thats the first Solution i came up with: